After a slow start, Aspen girls soccer finding rhythm as playoffs get going

 “We are a lot closer and we’ve had the opportunity to build off of each other a lot more,” Seeman said of the team’s development this spring.
 “It definitely took us a little bit of time to work together on and off the field and get to know how each other plays.
 But I think we’ve conquered that and we are at that place where each player knows the other players, which helped us come together more as a team.”

-The winner of Wednesday’s game between Aspen and Manitou Springs will play either No. 7 Liberty Common or No. 10 Colorado Academy in the quarterfinals on Saturday.
+The winner of Wednesday’s game between Aspen and Manitou Springs will play either No. 7 Liberty Common or No. 10 Colorado Academy in the quarterfinals on Saturday, hosted by the highest remaining seed.

 Support Local Journalism